stelzinga/MF/Management_Framework-Appendix.md

 # BUSINESS FUNCTIONS - FINANCE
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Finance].
+This overview shows on L1 key deliverables as per [Management Framework ## Finance].
 On L2 are the Tools:
 - Accounting
     - Bookkeeping
     - Financial Reporting